ABOUT THE CLG GRANTS

 Details on the CLG Grant program, can be found in the CLG Grants Manual.

-The FY20 CLG Grant application period will open on October 1, 2019.
+The application period for the FY22 CLG Grants will open on October 1, 2021.

 Those considering applying for CLG Grant funds are also encouraged to watch our webinar on the Grants: